adipandas/adipandas.github.io/_posts/2019-09-01-random-process.md

 permalink: /posts/2019/09/random-process/
 tags:
   - Random Process
+  - Stochastic Process
   - Randomness
   - Probability
 ---

 To understand a random process is very important to study Gaussian Processes and Markov Processes.
-This page explains the basics of what is Random Process.
+This page explains the basics of Random Process.

 Random Experiment
 ===